A two-stage demographic model with density dependence and interannual

 A data.frame of population size (N

-), average growth rate
+), expected growth rate

 (lambda